tsung-ju/SystemF/README.md

 # SystemF
-A formalization of System F and Brown-Palsberg self-interpreter
+An Agda formalization of System F and the Brown-Palsberg self-interpreter